yashsriram/yashsriram.github.io/content/_index.md

 +++
 +++

 I am a software engineer at [Braincorp](https://braincorp.com/).
-I mainly work on the software that runs on our autonomous floor cleaners and shelf scanners.
+I mainly work on on-the-robot software for our autonomous floor cleaners and shelf scanners.

 I am interested in the problems at the intersection of Robotics, Computational Bio-mechanics, and Physics-based simulation.

-I completed a Master of Science in Computer Science program with a focus on Robotics courses at University of Minnesota, Twin Cities (2021).
-Before that I completed a Bachelor of Technology in Computer Science and Engineering program at Indian Institute of Technology, Bombay (2019).
+I completed a M.S. program in Computer Science with a focus on Robotics at University of Minnesota, Twin Cities (2021) where I was fortunate to work with [Prof. Stephen Guy](https://www-users.cse.umn.edu/~sjguy/).
+Before that I completed a B.Tech program in Computer Science and Engineering at Indian Institute of Technology, Bombay (2019), where I closely worked with [Prof. Vinayak Naik](https://www.vinayaknaik.info/) and [Prof. Mythili Vutukuru](https://www.cse.iitb.ac.in/~mythili/).

 # Research